Skip to main content

 Fix it before you push.
 Team sees pass/fail, not your drafts.

-agentboot cost-estimate agentboot metrics (aggregate)
+agentboot cost-estimate agentboot metrics (planned)

 "This persona costs $0.56/run" "Team cost: $8,200/mo"